aholstenson/dumbfound/README.md

 // Create a function that generates an int between 0 and 500 const intCreator = random.gen.int(500);

-// Generate an in between 0 and 500
+// Generate an int between 0 and 500
 const i = intCreator();
 const i2 = intCreator(); // Will generate another int